-- Major Defects – examples: structural failure or excessive shifting, roofs needing replacement, HVAC system failures and plumbing (or slab) leaks.
+- Major Defects – examples: structural failure or excessive shifting, roofs needing replacement, HVAC system failures, and plumbing (or slab) leaks.

-- Progressive Issues (i.e., things that may lead to major defects and secondary damage if not corrected in a timely manner) – examples include most water/moisture related issues, older aged water heaters, and HVAC systems, cracks that need monitoring, etc.
+- Progressive Issues (i.e., things that may lead to major defects and secondary damage if not corrected in a timely manner) – examples include most water/moisture-related issues, older aged water heaters, and HVAC systems, cracks that need monitoring, etc.

 Anything in these categories should be considered from both the perspective of their COST and URGENCY.
-Often times a life safety issue, though very urgent, may be fairly cheap to correct (such as a carbon monoxide detector).
+Often times a life safety issue, though very urgent, maybe fairly cheap to correct (such as a carbon monoxide detector).
 On the other hand, an aging roof system might be slightly less urgent but have a high cost associated with the repair or replacement.

-Remember again…there is NO perfect house.
+Remember…there is NO perfect house.
 And just because it’s in the report doesn’t mean it has to be fixed (your inspector’s own home has plenty of defects too).
 Only you can decide what is acceptable or works best for you!